 In theory, performing publicly accessible research plays a crucial role in redistributing power within the hegemonic domain by democratizing access to knowledge and empowering diverse stakeholders with information needed to challenge existing power structures.
-However, public researchpublic research
+However, conducting publicly accessible research alone is not enough to ensure that the research creates the knowledge needed by the public, or that those in need of the knowledge can access it.
 Unfortunately, the reality is that public institutions may rely on funding sources that can compromise this ideal, and the institutions themselves are built upon and can perpetuate inequality at every level.
-There are notable efforts correct these issues, but in practice there are many barriers for public research to serve its intended purposes.
+There are notable efforts correct these issues, but in practice there are many barriers for public research to serve its intended purposes, including limited or non-existant data about specific agricultural topics (e.g., land ownership) or groups (e.g., Black farmers, women farmers) (Horst and Marion 2019; Pilgeram et al. 2020; Dentzman et al. 2020).

-Many agricultural researchers may not see direct connections between their work and power domains(Table 1).Here we present thematic opportunities for agricultural researchers to envision how their work may integrate into a larger effort to address inequalities, and provide examples where their application resulted in a rebalancing of power in one or more domains.
+Many agricultural researchers may not see direct connections between their work and power domains because the influence of power-holders is so ubiquitous on the land grant university campuses where many of these researchers work; the names of familiar transnational agribusiness corporations are found everywhere on campus from the endowments of professors to the funders of graduate student research to the halls where students attend class (Table 1).
+Indeed, the ubiquitousness is what normalizes the hegemony of power inequalities.
+Here we present thematic opportunities for agricultural researchers to envision how their work may integrate into a larger effort to address inequalities, and provide examples where their application resulted in a rebalancing of power in one or more domains.

 Technical audits